A Better Test of Choice Overload: Supplementary Appendix: Implementing Recent Computational Innovations

-We implemented the computational procedure in \citet{RUM_compute}.
+In the process of writing this paper, we implemented the computational procedure in \citet{RUM_compute}.
 To our knowledge, this is the first such implementation beyond their own illustrative example.
 The implementation and some not entirely obvious modifications are described next.
+This material is not in the main text because we did not end up using the implementation in the empirical work.